Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Steps:

-- Roll each color into a sheet of equal thickness (thickest pasta machine setting)
+- Roll each color into a slab of equal thickness (thickest pasta machine setting)

-- Cut each sheet into a right-angled triangle
+- Cut each slab into a right-angled triangle

 - Arrange triangles into a rectangle: Color A on one side, Color B on the other, meeting on the diagonal